AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **Cannot open items from [!UICONTROL Home Calendar] or [!UICONTROL Work List]**

 When a user attempts to open a work item or proof from their [!UICONTROL Home Calendar] or [!UICONTROL Home Work List], the item does not open.

+**Admin's own Home displays when logged in as another user**

+When an admin is logged in as another user and views that user's Home, the admin's own Home displays.

 #### Proofs